Cocks and BryanThe Northumbrian Bagpipes

 NB For people with slow internet connections This Document is over 3MB

-Comprehensive drawings and other info on Mike Nelson's excellent site at
+Comprehensive drawings and other info can be found Mike Nelson's excellent site at

 John Liestman's book The Northumbrian Smallpipes Tutor can now be found free at http://www.liestman.com/